6 Reasons Diets Don’t Work and How Not to Fall VictimArticle posted in: Diet & Nutrition

 Fix: If you’ve already chosen Nutrisystem, you’ve increased your chances of losing weight and keeping it off.
-Nutrition counselors are standing by to encourage you, offer you good advice and cheer you back on the wagon if you fall off.
+Weight Loss Coaches are standing by to encourage you, offer you good advice and cheer you back on the wagon if you fall off.
 If you haven’t sign up for the Nutrisystem weight loss program already, do so with a spouse, partner or friend.
 Check out Nutrisystem’s great Refer a Friend program, which offers great discounts when you sign up with a buddy.

 4. You aren’t exercising.

 While studies have shown that exercise isn’t as important as cutting calories in losing weight, it’s one of four major factors in weight maintenance among the thousands of successful losers in the National Weight Control Registry, an ongoing study of how people keep off the weight they’ve lost.
 An awe-inspiring 90 percent of them exercise about an hour a day.
 Most of them aren’t running marathons either—they walk.
 Another bonus for exercising?
 Regular low-intensity exercise like walking reduces the stress hormone cortisol, which has been linked to overeating… a precursor to the whole diets don’t work theory.